-- (A) "MCLE" means Minimum Continuing Legal Education. - (B) "Committee" means the Committee on Minimum Continuing Legal Education. - (C) "Committee member" is a member of the Committee on Minimum Continuing Legal Education. - (D) "MCLE Department" means the departmental staff of the State Bar of Texas with the responsibility of administering all aspects of the MCLE program as determined by this Article and any regulations established pursuant hereto. - (E) "The Director" means the Director of the MCLE Department of the State Bar of Texas. - (F) "Continuing legal education activity" means any organized legal educational activity accredited by the Committee. - (G) "CLE Credit Hours" means the actual amount of instruction time for an accredited continuing legal education activity expressed in terms of hours rounded to the nearest one-quarter hour.
-The number of CLE credit hours shall be based on sixty (60) minutes of instruction per hour, unless otherwise specified herein. - (H) "Self-study" includes individual viewing or listening to audio, video, or digital media, reading written material, or attending organized in-office educational programs, or such other activities as may be approved by the Committee.
+- A. "MCLE" means Minimum Continuing Legal Education. - B. "Committee" means the Committee on Minimum Continuing Legal Education. - C. "Committee member" is a member of the Committee on Minimum Continuing Legal Education. - D. "MCLE Department" means the departmental staff of the State Bar of Texas with the responsibility of administering all aspects of the MCLE program as determined by this Article and any regulations established pursuant hereto. - E. "The Director" means the Director of the MCLE Department of the State Bar of Texas. - F. "Continuing legal education activity" means any organized legal educational activity accredited by the Committee. - G. "CLE Credit Hours" means the actual amount of instruction time for an accredited continuing legal education activity expressed in terms of hours rounded to the nearest one-quarter hour.
+The number of CLE credit hours shall be based on sixty (60) minutes of instruction per hour, unless otherwise specified herein. - H. "Self-study" includes individual viewing or listening to audio, video, or digital media, reading written material, or attending organized in-office educational programs, or such other activities as may be approved by the Committee. - I. "Accredited sponsor" means any provider who receives presumptive approval of the Committee to conduct continuing legal education activities that satisfy the requirements of this Article. - J. "Accredited CLE Activity" means any CLE activity that receives MCLE accreditation under the MCLE Rules, Regulations, and accreditation criteria adopted by the MCLE Committee.

-- (I) "Accredited sponsor" means any provider who receives presumptive approval of the Committee to conduct continuing legal education activities that satisfy the requirements of this Article. - (J) "Accredited CLE Activity" means any CLE activity that receives MCLE accreditation under the MCLE Rules, Regulations, and accreditation criteria adopted by the MCLE Committee. - (K) "MCLE compliance record" means the official record of a member's CLE credit hours earned during any MCLE compliance year that shall be maintained by the MCLE Department and used to verify a member's compliance with the MCLE requirements.
-It shall be the responsibility of each member to ensure that his/her MCLE compliance record is accurate and complete. - (L) "MCLE compliance year" means the twelve (12) month period that begins each year on the first day of an attorney's birth month and ends on the last day of the month that immediately precedes the attorney's birth month in the following year. - (M) "MCLE reporting month" means the birth month during which the attorney is required to show completion of CLE requirements.
-If an extension has been granted in accordance with the Article (Section 9), the reporting month shall mean the month immediately following the last date of the extension and shall replace the birth month for that current compliance year. - (N) "MCLE Annual Verification Report" means the written report containing a listing of all CLE credit hours recorded in a member's MCLE compliance record for an MCLE compliance year.
-This report shall be furnished to each member annually by the MCLE Department. - (O) "Preferred Address" means the member's physical address, post office box, E-mail address or other address, that is on file with the State Bar of Texas Membership department and that is designated as the member's preferred address for receiving written notifications. - (P) "Secondary Address" means any or all of the member's physical addresses, post office boxes, E-mail addresses, or other addresses on file with the State Bar of Texas Membership department and that are not designated as the member's preferred address for receiving written notifications.
+K. "MCLE compliance record" means the official record of a member's CLE credit hours earned during any MCLE compliance year that shall be maintained by the MCLE Department and used to verify a member's compliance with the MCLE requirements.
+It shall be the responsibility of each member to ensure that his/her MCLE compliance record is accurate and complete.

+L. "MCLE compliance year" means the twelve (12) month period that begins each year on the first day of an attorney's birth month and ends on the last day of the month that immediately precedes the attorney's birth month in the following year.

+M. "MCLE reporting month" means the birth month during which the attorney is required to show completion of CLE requirements.
+If an extension has been granted in accordance with this Article (Section 9), the reporting month shall mean the month immediately following the last date of the extension and shall replace the birth month for that current compliance year.

+N. "MCLE Annual Verification Report" means the written report containing a listing of all CLE credit hours recorded in a member's MCLE compliance record for an MCLE compliance year.
+This report shall be furnished to each member annually by the MCLE Department.